taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 For each subject, masked features are selected independently from the eight input variables.

 The one-feature and two-feature masking conditions are repeated 100 times.

+The masking applied in this evaluation is experimentally induced and is distinct from naturally occurring missing data.
+The original analysis dataset consists of complete cases for the eight selected clinical variables.

 Locally generated outputs include: